lianastaskevica/documentation/introduction.md

 ### Can we implement CSR in M2?

 Yes.
-Out of the box, Magento 2.3.x comes with partial GraphQL support + full REST API support.
+Out of the box, Magento 2.3.x comes with partial GraphQL support.
 However, the default Magento theme is still mostly SSR.
 In places like checkout and cart, AJAX requests are used.
 They optimize and enhance the user experience on those pages.

 To implement full CSR, we need to completely rework the way how M2 approaches rendering.
 We must get rid of [layout](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/layouts/layout-overview.html) / [template system](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/templates/template-overview.html).
 We need to implement a solution that will be capable of working in the browser (on client), make requests to M2 APIs, and render the information in human-readable format (in HTML).